Madamian2424/GPT/README.md

 # Build, Deploy, and Run AI Agents

-**Quinn** is a powerful platform that allows you to create, deploy, and manage continuous AI agents that automate complex workflows.
+**GPT** is a powerful platform that allows you to create, deploy, and manage continuous AI agents that automate complex workflows.

 ## Hosting Options
    - Download to self-host